 Binary power expansion algorithm

-Binary power expansion algorithm is also remarkable for its simplicity.
-It has the same to power tree algorithm performance up to power 22.
+The binary power expansion algorithm is also remarkable for its simplicity.
+It has the same performance as the power tree algorithm up to power 22.

 - represent an exponent in binary form

 - produce an operation string by substitution all binary 1 with SX